-Linking the connection between a logo and a brand is crucial to brand identity, and should not be taken lightly.
-It’s the face of your brand — so you’ll need a thorough logo creation process.
+Creating the connection between a logo and a brand is crucial to brand identity, and should not be taken lightly.

-Logos, logos, everywhere.
 In order to associate your logo with your brand, it needs to be present.
-It is imperative that your logo be on all of your collateral, creating the connection between your logo and brand.
+It is imperative that your logo is on all of your collateral, creating the connection between your logo and brand.
 At the same time making sure not to overwhelm or let the logo take over the product—that’s where the smaller size comes back into play.
 Whether on print materials or web presence, your logo should be unmistakable.
 Think of anytime you see a commercial filled with red and white, bold lines, and simplistic settings—you immediately connect it with Target.
 A brand that has taken their logo and embedded it into their branding so deeply that it’s unmistakable, that’s the goal.
 Flowing from one medium to the next, your logo should be everywhere.

 Overall, take your logo seriously.
 What might seem like a small element of the branding strategy and process, is actually quite important.
 The logo is bridging your brand and it’s presence out to consumers every single moment.